 The biggest reasons behind a business shutdown include a lack of a market, bad hires, and one issue we can all relate to — not having enough money.
 Global pandemics are a lot higher on the list than they were in 2019, too – though hopefully we won't have to contend with a new one of those again any time soon.

-You can't guarantee that your own business will stay alive, but knowing the risks and adapting to them using modern business technology such as VoIP software goes a long way towards keeping your enterprise safe.
+You can't guarantee that your own business will stay alive, but knowing the risks and adapting to them using modern business technology such as VoIP software goes a long way when keeping your enterprise safe.
 Here are all the insights to know about startup failure rates and some tips to help stop yours from going belly up.

 If you'd like to use any of the graphics in this article on your site, or a summary infographic, you can access these images here.
 If you do use any, please just credit Tech.co with a link back to this article.
 Enjoy!